Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

+In order to compute the normalizer $H$ of the connected subgroup $H_0$ so defined, we can proceed in the same way as in items 4 and 5 of the $SO(n)$ case to conclude that $\, \mathrm{Aut}(\Gamma) \cap \mathrm{Inn}(\mathfrak{g}) \,$ is trivial if $q$ is odd\, \footnote{Here, we have to exclude the possibility of a switch operator between the tensor factors when $p=2$ and $q=5$, since $\, \mathfrak{sp}(4) \cong \mathfrak{so}(5)$, but this follows from Lemma~\ref{lem:CNTP}, taking into account that the two fundamental representations of this simple Lie algebra used to construct the embedding into $\mathfrak{sp}(20)$ are not quasiequivalent, since they have different dimensions ($4$ and $5$, respectively).} and is equal to $\mathbb{Z}_2$ if $q$ is even, except when $\, p = 1 \,$ and $\, q = 4$, in which case it is equal to the full permutation group $S_3$ (this case is also covered in item 5 below). \item Generalizing the procedure of the first item, we define the inclusion

-Note also that the center $Z(G)$ of $G$ is contained in~$H_0\,$; hence $\, H_i = H_0$. \ by the direct sum of $l$ copies of the defining representation of $Sp\,(2p)$.
-Again, it is obtained by taking block diagonal matrices, and the inverse image of $Sp\,(n)$ under this inclusion is the subgroup $\, H_0 = Sp\,(2p) \times \ldots \times Sp\,(2p) \,$ consisting of the block diagonal matrices belonging to $Sp\,(n)$, which is connected.
+by the direct sum of $l$ copies of the defining representation of $\SPG(2p)$.
+Again, it is obtained by taking block diagonal matrices, and the inverse image of $\SPG(n)$ under this inclusion is the subgroup $\, H_0 = \SPG(2p) \times \ldots \times \SPG(2p)$ consisting of the block diagonal matrices belonging to $\SPG(n)$, which is connected.
 The remainder of the argument is the same as in item~3 of the $SU(n)$ case, leading to the conclusion that $\, H/H_0 = S_l$. \item Generalizing the procedure of previous items, we define the inclusion